Robosapiens-G1ANT-Interns/Robosapiens/Android Addons/G1ANT.Addon.MicrosoftTeamsAndroid/MicrosoftTeamsAndroidCloseCommand .md

 ## Description

-This command closes the microsoft teams application instance in the connected android device..
+This command closes an already opened microsoft teams instance in the application.

 | Argument | Type | Required | Default Value | Description |
 | -------- | ---- | -------- | ------------- | ----------- |
 | `if`             | [bool]     | no       | true                                                        | Executes the command only if a specified condition is true   |